Friday, August 29, 2025

 The largest U.S. state by area, Alaska is nicknamed The Last Frontier due to its huge unexplored wilderness and remote nature.
 It's one of the least densely populated states and many areas remain untouched by modern development.

-Some of the sights in Denali National Park on a Tundra Wilderness Tour
+Seen in Denali National Park on a Tundra Wilderness Tour

 We traveled in a converted school bus through just a part of Alaska’s interior wilderness in the 6-million acre Denali National Park and Preserve.
 The school buses are used over motor coaches because they are better-suited for the park's gravel road and dusty conditions and are more durable.
 The use of these buses, not private vehicles, limits vehicles on the road and helps protect the park's environment.

-This ex-school bus was our mode of transport in Denali National Park
+Ex-school buses are the mode of transport in Denali National Park

 Our next mode of transportation, after the school bus excursion, was on board a domed railcar as we traveled from Talkeetna to Anchorage, AK.
 Seating was very comfortable, which was much appreciated for this over 5-hour trip.